cyyever/torch_toolbox/README.md

-# naive_pytorch_lib
+# torch_toolbox

-This is a pytorch wrapper inspired by [fastai](https://github.com/fastai/fastai) for personal use and research.
+This is a pytorch library inspired by [fastai](https://github.com/fastai/fastai) for personal use and research.